ThomasRabn/Vigenere-Cypher/README.md

 - An alphabetical version, with letter from 'a' to 'z' and from 'A' to 'Z' (and the space ' ')
 - A full ASCII version, encrypting anything that is ASCII

+The alphabetical version is easier to use for copy and paste.
+However it is not a real Vigenere Cypher as the values of the letters are not 'a' = 1, 'b' = 2 etc.

 ## How to use

 Launch the Vigenere-Cypher.exe or build the main.cpp and launch the executable.
 When launched, everything is explained.